Lynching of Joe Winters: Background

 A 14-year-old girl was allegedly assaulted on Friday, 4:00 PM, May 19, 1920, near Leonidas, Texas.
 Rudolph Manning was initially rounded up and smuggled to Houston, Texas by his employer W.H.
 Biggers, M.A.
 Anderson, former sheriff of Montgomery County and J.W.
 Baker but present day Montgomery Sheriff Hicks brought him back to Conroe and then to Leonidas where the victim said it wasn't him.

 A large crowd gathered in Conroe and rumours swirled that a new suspect, Joe Winters, had taken a horse near Waukegan, Texas.
 He was spotted 2 mi from Waukegan on his way to Youens, Texas.
 Police arrested him at 2:00 PM on Saturday, May 20, 1922, and he was taken to Leonidas where the victim was allegedly able to identify him.

 Lynching

-Since the alleged attack, local newspapers had been calling for a crowd to gather and by the time of the positive identification thousands of people had gathered in Conroe, Texas.
-When Montgomery Sheriff Hicks returned to Conroe, he was quickly overpowered and the mob seized Winters and chained him to an iron post in courthouse square, where he had oil boxes stacked around him.
-The pile was ignited and he was burned alive proclaiming his innocence.
+Since the alleged attack, local newspapers had been calling for a crowd to gather.
+By the time of the positive identification, thousands of people had gathered in Conroe, Texas.
+When Montgomery County Sheriff Hicks returned to Conroe, he was quickly overpowered and the mob seized Winters.
+They then chained him to an iron post on the courthouse square, where he had oil boxes stacked around him.
+The pile was ignited, and he was burned alive, proclaiming his innocence.